glasgowm148/ergonaut-handbook/Guides/yield.md

 | Gambling | [Grand Gambit](https://www.grandgambit.io/) | Live | (Centralised) Gambling Platform | [Telegram](https://t.me/GrandGambit)
 | Degen | [Options Coin](https://www.ergoforum.org/t/auction-coin-auction-based-emission-and-degen-finance-autonomous-machine/4287/14) | R&D |  |

 ## Yield

+Yield platforms in the Ergo ecosystem offer users the opportunity to earn returns on their ERG holdings through various strategies such as Automated Market Making (AMM), Liquidity Provision (LP), and Farming.
+These platforms provide a decentralized way for users to maximize their yield in a secure and transparent manner.

 | Type | Platform / Project | Status | Description | Resources
 |---|---|---|---|---|